Yashwanth-Reddy-Nandhyala/Assignment/README.md

 # Assignment
-Automation Test suite Assignment for Germany is calling Before running the Selenium tests, ensure your system has the following installed:
+Automation Test suite Assignment for 'Germany is calling'.
+Before running the Selenium tests, ensure your system has the following installed:
 Prerequisites
 -------------